mogrady-professional/Java-Quiz-Desktop-Application/README.md

 # Description

-A simple and quickly created GUI Java quiz application which uses 2D String array as a data structure to hold the question options, with String and char 2D arrays to hold questions and answers.
-The quiz questions were taken from the [Java Quiz on W3 Schools](https://www.w3schools.com/quiztest/quiztest.asp?qtest=JAVA).
+A simple and quickly created GUI Java quiz application which uses 2D array data structure to hold the question options, with String and char arrays to hold questions and answers.
+Quiz questions are taken from the [Java Quiz on W3 Schools](https://www.w3schools.com/quiztest/quiztest.asp?qtest=JAVA).
-The application is wrapped as an executable application (.exe) using Launch4j and ready to go.
+Application is wrapped as an executable application (.exe) using Launch4j and ready to go.

 # System requirements